target/data-validator/README.md

   checks:
 ```

-#### Custom reader format
+#### Core `spark.read` fluent API

-To validate data loadable by a custom dynamic format reader, use something like this:
+To validate data loadable by the Spark DataFrameReader Fluent API, use something like this:

 ```yaml
   # Some systems require a special format